vmware-tanzu/tanzu-cli/docs/full/README.md

 ## Target

 A Target refers to a category or tier of control planes that the CLI can interact with.
-There are currently two supported targets : kuberbetes (or k8s) and mission-control (or tmc) which corresponds to Kubernetes cluster endpoint type and Tanzu Mission Control endpoint types.
-A context is associated with one of the supported targets.
-Plugins are not necessarily and can often be associated with one of the targets as well.
-The see plugins that apply to a particular Target and not any others, run `tanzu <target>'.
+There are currently two supported targets : kubernetes (or k8s) and mission-control (or tmc) which corresponds to the Kubernetes cluster endpoint type and Tanzu Mission Control endpoint type.
+A context is associated with one of the two supported targets.
+Plugins are not necessarily but can often be associated with one of the targets as well.
+To see plugins that apply to a particular Target and not the other, run the command `tanzu <target>'.

 Similarly, commands from plugins that are associated with a target are unambiguously invoked by prefixing the command group with the target, like so: